Catholic Healthcare Ethics

 Ethics Rotation Program & Internships

 Through the optional Clinical and Organizational Rotations in Ethics (CORE) program, you will receive an experience-based curriculum—in a supervised, step-by-step manner—that will train you with the scholarly knowledge and professional skills you’ll need to provide ethics services in healthcare.
-The curriculum focuses on integrating clinical, organizational and professional ethics across the healthcare organization while providing a mentored apprenticeship to train
+The curriculum focuses on integrating clinical, organizational and professional ethics across the healthcare organization while providing a mentored apprenticeship to train students to undertake clinical ethics consultations, including the pre-consultation phase.

-Junior rotations (HCE 746, 747) are intensely supervised and occur at UPMC Mercy Hospital, adjacent to Duquesne University.
-Senior rotations (HCE 781, 782), in which you’ll function as an ethicist-in-residence, occur at UPMC Mercy Hospital or at another healthcare institution.
+Junior rotations (HCE 746, HCE 747) are intensely supervised and occur at UPMC Mercy Hospital, adjacent to Duquesne University.
+Senior rotations (HCE 781, HCE 782), in which you’ll function as an ethicist-in-residence, occur at UPMC Mercy Hospital or at another healthcare institution.
 The Center for Global Health Ethics has multiple partnerships with local, regional and national healthcare providers to facilitate these internships.

 Internship duties include professional ethics education for facility personnel, ethics research, policy review or development on ethical issues and prospective and retrospective case consultation.
 Each 3-credits internship requires approximately 70 hours of work within the assigned facility.